turbot/steampipe-plugin-alicloud/docs/index.md

 }
 ```

-If no credentials are specified, the plugin will use the Alicloud credentials resolver to get the current credentials in the same manner as the CLI (as used in the AWS Default Connection):
+If no credentials are specified, the plugin will get the current credentials from environment variables:

 ```hcl
 # default